SiyaoIsHiding/r-asymptotic-testing/README.md

       GITHUB_PAT: ${{ secrets.GITHUB_TOKEN }}
       R_KEEP_PKG_SOURCE: yes
     steps:
-      - uses: SiyaoIsHiding/R_GA_GSOC@v0.0.66
+      - uses: SiyaoIsHiding/r-asymptotic-testing@v1
         with:
-          alpha: '"0.5"'
+          alpha: '"0.1"'
 ```
 ### Example Repositories
-Here is an example repository using this GitHub Action, which is the R package `binsegRcpp`, in which
+[Here](https://github.com/SiyaoIsHiding/binsegRcpp) is an example repository using this GitHub Action, which is the R package `binsegRcpp`, in which
-* Here is the tests defined.
+* [Here](https://github.com/SiyaoIsHiding/binsegRcpp/blob/main/inst/atime/tests.R) is the file of the tests defined.
-* Here is the pull request with a message reporting significant performance regression.
+* [Here](https://github.com/SiyaoIsHiding/binsegRcpp/pull/4) is the pull request with a message reporting significant performance regression.
-* Here is the Action run result summary page, where you can download the uploaded artifact.
+* [Here](https://github.com/SiyaoIsHiding/binsegRcpp/actions/runs/4474255237) is the Action run result summary page, where you can download the uploaded artifact.